 Customer experience isn’t the only thing that business owners need to think about when they’re building a successful mid-sized enterprise.
 Happy employees are often the key to happy customers, which means that you need to concentrate on delivering good employee experience before anything else.

-According to 36% of managers, workplace satisfaction is a problem because of the excessive amount of information that people need to process at work.
-So, what exactly is information overload, and how can using the G Suite help you to overcome it?
+According to 36% of managers, workplace satisfaction is a problem due to excessive amount of information that people need to process at work.
+So, what exactly is information overload, and how can using the Google Workspace help you to overcome it?

 The Impact of Information Overload

-Information overload is the idea that excessive amounts of data is making it harder for your team members to get work done efficiently and effectively.
-Around 65.2% of UK employees said that their work is often negatively impacted by the high amount of information they’re managing at work.
+Information overload is the idea that excessive amounts of data are making it harder for your team members to get work done efficiently and effectively.
+Around 65.2% of UK employees said that their work is often negatively impacted by the high amount of information being managed at work.
 Another 91% of US employees admit that they often delete or discard work-related info without reading it.